nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_1.md

-# Snakemake introduction and setup
+# Snakemake Introduction and Setup

 This tutorial is written for Unix or Linux compute environment (e.g., MacOS, Linux-based HPC).